ron12z/escalatorv2/README.md

   <tbody>
     <tr>
       <td><code>id</code></td>
       <td>A unique identifier for the restriction item.
-Just put anything you want as long as it's not a duplicate of any other id</td>
+Just put anything you want as long as it's not a duplicate of any other id.
+Not visible on the page</td>
     </tr>
     <tr>
       <td><code>display</code></td>